gusdelarosa/365Widgets/README.md

 - All of the readings are handled as decimals, CO readings are integers
    - I could spent more time thinking about how this would affect precision
 - Better system for determining classification i.e. no hardcoded values

+## Running SensorConsoleTester

+VSCode and Visual Studio handle relative files differently.
+See `Program.cs` to change path depending on where the code is run